Create Dashboard Layouts for Different Device Types

 When this check box is selected for device-specific dashboards, the tabs' sizing requirements interfere with the server's ability to correctly detect the size of the web browser and load the correct layout.

-After you publish the dashboard to Tableau Server or Tableau Online, test the dashboard by viewing it from different browser sizes.
+After you publish the dashboard to Tableau Server or Tableau Cloud, test the dashboard by viewing it from different browser sizes.

-Open the dashboard on Tableau Server or Tableau Online.
+Open the dashboard on Tableau Server or Tableau Cloud.

 In the upper-right corner of the page, click Share and copy the contents of the Link text box.